vk-cs/docs-public/docs/en/main/networks/vnet/concepts/overview/overview.md

 The service provides networking within the selected VK Cloud platform's [projects](../../../../base/account/concepts/projects) and [region](../../../../base/account/concepts/regions) for:

-1. Creating private networks and subnets.
+- Creating networks and subnets.
+Subnets use private IP addresses that are not routable on the internet.

-2. Connecting platform services to networks and subnets.
+- Connecting platform services to networks and subnets.

   Both parts of an individual service (for example, database cluster nodes) and services as a whole (for example, a database cluster can interact with a virtual machine) are connected to the network.

   For example, [DNS service](../../../dns) works on top of the networks and subnets created.

-3. Configuring the following entities that make use of networks and subnets:
+- Configuring the following entities that make use of networks and subnets:

-   - Routers to connect multiple private networks to each other and organize Internet access.
+  - [Routers](../router) to connect multiple subnets to each other.

+    They can be used to connect both VK Cloud subnets alone and VK Cloud subnets to subnets at a remote site.

-   - Load balancers to distribute incoming traffic across multiple instances of platform services.
+  - [Load balancers](../load-balancer) to distribute incoming traffic across multiple instances of platform services.
-   - Firewall with rule groups to restrict traffic to specific platform services.
+  - [Firewall](../traffic-limiting) with rule groups to restrict traffic to specific platform services.
-   - A VPN to connect a third-party network to a network created within the platform.
+  - [VPN](../vpn) to connect a third-party network to a network created within the platform.

 ## What's next